-\ As a battery ages and becomes less efficient, the water level should be checked at more frequent levels.
+As a battery ages and becomes less efficient, the water level should be checked at more frequent levels.

 EVERY 10, 000 MILES OR 6 MONTHS EVERY YEAR Brakes Inspect, adjust or replace as necessary Battery Clean, neutralize and coat terminals with petroleum jelly.
 Wheel Bearings Clean and repack A-Frame, Step Wire brush and paint frame at front and rear.
-Tires Inspect and rotate A Franc, Otop who brush and paint frame at front and real.
-Spare Tire Carrier Lubricate moving parts.
+Tires Inspect and rotate I D Dawles Have assessed by J.D. assessing Spare Tire Carrier Lubricate moving parts.
 LP Bottles Have purged by LP supplier.
-Cools Windows & Door Clear with wild detergent and part with "Clinicane" Seams Check and reseal exterior seams, windows, Seals, Windows & Door Clean with mild detergent and coat with "Slipicone". lights and vents if necessary.
+Seams Check and reseal exterior seams, windows, Seals, Windows & Door Clean with mild detergent and coat with "Slipicone". lights and vents if necessary.
 Use Ten X or equivalent.
 TV Antenna Lubricate all moving parts with silicone lubricant.
 Hitch Coupler and Ball Check for wear or damage.
-Assure all parts operate freely.
-Replace any component if Exterior Wax worn or damaged.
+Assure all parts Exterior Wax operate freely.
+Replace any component if LXIGHO vvax worn or damaged.
 Escape Window Lubricate latches with WD-40.